-- Patient's full membership number;

-- The Scheme's name (i.e. GEMS);

-- Patient's benefit option (e.g. Tanzanite One, Beryl, Ruby, Emerald Value, Emerald, or Onyx);

-- Patient's surname and initials;

-- The patient's date of birth and dependant code as it appears on their membership card;

-- The name of the healthcare provider;

-- The valid practice code (practice number) of the healthcare provider;

-- The date of service;

-- The type and cost of treatment;

-- The pre-authorisation number, if applicable;

-- The Tariff code (treatment);

-- The relevant ICD-10 code (condition);

-- Main member signature to confirm that the account is valid; and

-- If the patient or main member paid for the service, attach the actual healthcare provider invoice with the proof of payment and highlight it clearly.
-Proof of payment can be a valid receipt from the healthcare provider, an Electronic Fund Transfer (EFT) slip or a bank deposit slip.
+- Your membership number. - The medical scheme's name (GEMS in this case). - Your benefit option (Tanzanite One, Beryl, Emerald Value, Emerald, Onyx, or Ruby). - Your surname and initials - The patient's date of birth and dependant code as it appears on your membership card. - The name of the healthcare service provider. - The valid practice code of the healthcare service provider. - The date of the service rendered. - The type and cost of treatment. - The pre-authorisation number (if applicable). - The tariff code (this is from the treating healthcare service provider). - The relevant ICD-10 code/s. - The name of medicine, dose, quantity and NAPPI code for a medicine claim. - Your signature to confirm that the account is valid - If you paid for the healthcare service or treatment, please attach the proof of payment, and highlight it clearly.
+The proof of payment can either be a valid receipt from the healthcare service provider, an electronic fund transfer (EFT) or a bank deposit receipt.